-A: For international students the specialist program fee is 409 480 rubles a year, and the master's degree program fee is 418 470 rubles a year.
-These fees are valid for entrants of 2019 – 2022; in 2023 the fees might rise slightly (precise amounts will be anounced in June), but in any case the sum remains the same during all the period of your study.
+A: For international students applying in 2023 the specialist program fee is 429 390 rubles a year, and the master's degree program fee is 471 700 rubles a year.
+The sum remains the same during all the period of your study.
 Payment is made before the start of every semester (the fee per semester equals one half of the fee per year).

 Scholarships for international students are only available for the master's program "Geometry and Quantum Fields" (see here for more details).

 A: The application period for international students is June 15 – July 10 (specialist program) or June 15 – July 20 (master's program).
 For the master's program "Geometry and Quantum Fields" there are also other application periods (see here for more details).
 The most convenient way to apply is online via the MSU entrant's webform (currently only available in Russian).
 If you encounter any difficulties during your application process, feel free to contact us by e-mail firstname.lastname@example.org in Russian, English, French, or Italian.